Arrangement: Classical music

-Arrangement and transcriptions of classical and serious music go back to the early history of this genre.
+Arrangement and transcriptions of classical and serious music go back to the early history of classical music.

 Eighteenth century

-J.S.
-Bach frequently made arrangements of his own and other composers' pieces.
+J. S. Bach frequently made arrangements of his own and other composers' pieces.
 One example is the arrangement that he made of the Prelude from his Partita No. 3 for solo violin, BWV 1006.

 Bach transformed this solo piece into an orchestral Sinfonia that introduces his Cantata BWV29.
 "The initial violin composition was in E major but both arranged versions are transposed down to D, the better to accommodate the wind instruments".

 "The transformation of material conceived for a single string instrument into a fully orchestrated concerto-type movement is so successful that it is unlikely that anyone hearing the latter for the first time would suspect the existence of the former".

 Nineteenth and twentieth centuries

 Piano music

-In particular, music written for the piano has frequently undergone this treatment, as it has been arranged for orchestra, chamber ensemble or concert band.
-Beethoven made an arrangement of his Piano Sonata No.9 for string quartet.
-Conversely, Beethoven also arranged his Grosse Fuge (a movement from one of his late string quartets) for piano duet.

-Due to his lack of expertise in orchestration, the American composer George Gershwin had his Rhapsody in Blue arranged and orchestrated by Ferde Grofé.
+In particular, music written for the piano has frequently undergone this treatment, as it has been arranged for orchestra, chamber ensemble, or concert band.
+Beethoven made an arrangement of his Piano Sonata No. 9 for string quartet.
+Conversely, he also arranged his Grosse Fuge (one of his late string quartets) for piano duet.
+The American composer George Gershwin, due to his own lack of expertise in orchestration, had his Rhapsody in Blue arranged and orchestrated by Ferde Grofé.

 Erik Satie wrote his three Gymnopédies for solo piano in 1888.

-Eight years later, Debussy arranged two of them, exploiting the range of instrumental timbres available in a late 19th century orchestra.
+Eight years later, Debussy arranged two of them, exploiting the range of instrumental timbres available in a late 19th-century orchestra.
 "It was Debussy whose 1896 orchestrations of the Gymnopédies put their composer on the map."

 Pictures at an Exhibition, a suite of ten piano pieces by Modest Mussorgsky, has been arranged over twenty times, notably by Maurice Ravel.
 Ravel's arrangement demonstrates an "ability to create unexpected, memorable orchestral sonorities".
 In the second movement, "Gnomus", Mussorgsky's original piano piece simply repeats the following passage: Ravel initially orchestrates it as follows:

 Repeating the passage, Ravel provides a fresh orchestration "this time with the celesta (replacing the woodwinds) accompanied by string glissandos on the fingerboard".